YahooArchive/mojito/docs/dev_guide/topics/mojito_hosting_container_reqs.rst

 server instance is created and the API of that instance.
 In this version of Mojito, there is a ``start`` method on the Mojito server that is used to launch a new server.
 Unfortunately, while this approach works, it retains some limitations and created an issue with at least one hosting container.
-For that reason version 0.4.6 is not recommended; instead we recommend using version 0.4.7 or greater.

 .. code-block:: javascript